 How do you boost self-esteem in adults?
-Low self-confidence is something many of us walk around with and it affects our day to day lives.
-It’s coming from our childhood but luckily you can improve your self-esteem little by little by following these self-confidence tips and doing our self-esteem exercises.
+Low self-confidence is something many of us walk around with and it affects our day-to-day lives.
+It’s usually coming from our childhood but luckily you can improve your self-esteem little by little by following these self-confidence tips and doing our self-esteem exercises.

 How Parents Contribute to Low Self-Confidence in Children

 When we are small and make a mistake, like spilling a glass of milk all over the table, our first instinct is to look at our parent’s faces.

 Their expression tells us first and foremost how this little accident is going to be perceived.
 Next, the tone of voice that one or both of our parents use gives our subconscious mind a reference that is stored.

 “Oh my God, you always do that!” can be layered one on top of another thought in our minds, so that eventually, we believe that our mistakes are predestined and that there is little that we can do to prevent it.

 Our parents, friends, and teachers, have a way of presenting and saying things that we eventually store and our brains come to one conclusion.

 At some point, we decide without really knowing it, that we are not good enough.

 When we want to try something new, like ask someone out on a date for the first time, we may logically believe that we have a chance but the little voice in the back of our head, is telling us that we shouldn’t even try because we aren’t good enough for that person we desire to be with.

 We have low self-confidence in some areas but are we totally unconfident?